One of the common questions asked soon after getting your new Boom Vader motorcycle built, is why is gas leaking from the carburetor?

 Say you noticed the carburetor was leaking gas on the road, and you finally got home, or you even noticed before going out for a ride the carburetor fuel bowl was leaking gas around the seal.

-1. Fix the carburetor you have.
-(I did this fix)
+Option 1: Fix the leaking carburetor you have.
+(I did this fix first).

-2. Upgrade to a better carburetor (I did this, also: Boom Vader Carburetor Upgrade).
+Option 2: Upgrade to a better carburetor (I did this later, also: Boom Vader Carburetor Upgrade).

 Caution: The fuel shut-off is built into the stock carburetor.
 So removing the carburetor fuel supply line creates a direct path to the motorcycle gas tank, with no valve.
 You can put in a valve or kink the hose, but if unsure, please get technical help.

-I used a hack saw, but others have used a Dremel and reciprocating saws.
+I used a hand hack saw, but others have used a Dremel and reciprocating saws.

 Whatever way you do it, be safe.